jdittrich/userNeedResearchBook/text/allURBook.md

 with tape, or added instructions on devices and machines.

-It is not needed to have observation as a seperate step in the research process.
+It is not needed to have observation as a separate step in the research process.
-It makes great sense to interveave it with asking questions and listening to the user.
+It makes great sense to interweave it with asking questions and listening to the user.
 Instead asking for descriptions of processes or tool, you can ask for a demonstration.

  <div class="example">